yagna2652/yagna/_posts/2024-01-11-proof-of-work.md

 The real magic happens when its AI crafts cold emails that feel genuinely personal, drawing from that deep understanding of the video content.
 What once took hours of human effort now happens with a single click.
 We didn't just increase efficiency - we completely reimagined what's possible in personalized outreach.

 Second piece of the onboarding puzzle is follow ups.
+We were able to setup a 3 follow up sequence using Rebump that led to significant increase in creators getting onboarded and them staying activated